gfegan/pwani_tab_stats/rfiles/readme.txt

-This is the folder where we will stor eare R translations of the stata do files
+This is the folder where we will store our R translations of the Stata do files